shellchocolat/mjollnir-c2.github.io/chocolate-interaction.md

 ![](images/chocolate-interaction/dashboard.png)

-On that figure you could see the **Listener** that is up, and all my Chocolates.
+On that figure you could see the **Listener** that is up on the right, and all my Chocolates on the left.

 Let's click on the **Chocolate 54**, which has an **High Integrity Level** (in green):